particle-iot/docs/src/content/getting-started/setup/wifi-setup.md

 ## iOS native example

+Building native iOS apps requires a Mac.

-- Download the [iOS native example](https://github.com/particle-iot/iOSBLEExample) from Github
+- Download the [iOS native example](https://github.com/particle-iot/iOSBLEExample) from Github.
-- Install XCode
+- Install XCode.
-- Enable your iOS device for development mode (BLE cannot be used in the emulator)
+- Enable your iOS device for development mode (BLE cannot be used in the emulator).
 - Flash the "standard mobile secret firmware" above to Particle P2, Photon 2, or Argon.
 - You will need an Apple developer account in order to be able to sign the binaries, create provisioning profiles, etc.